eth-cscs/abcpy/doc/source/README.rst

 Implementing a new Model
 ========================

-Often one wants to use one of the provided inference schemes on a new probabilistic model, which is not part of ABCpy.
+Often, one wants to use one of the provided inference schemes on a new probabilistic model, which is not part of ABCpy.
 We now go through the details of such a scenario using the probabilistic model of the Normal distribution to exemplify the mechanics.